QuantEcon/imf_2024/day_2/morning/wealth_dynamics.md

 ## Wealth dynamics: Numba version

-The model we will study is
+Wealth evolves as follows:

 ```{math}
     w_{t+1} = (1 + r_{t+1}) s(w_t) + y_{t+1}
 ```

-where
+Here

 - $w_t$ is wealth at time $t$ for a given household,
 - $r_t$ is the rate of return of financial assets,
 - $y_t$ is labor income and
 - $s(w_t)$ is savings (current wealth minus current consumption)

-In addition, there is an aggregate state process $\{z_t\}$ obeying
+There is an aggregate state process

 $$
     z_{t+1} = a z_t + b + \sigma_z \epsilon_{t+1}
 $$

-This aggregate process affects the interest rate and labor income.
+that affects the interest rate and labor income.

-we’ll assume that
+In particular, the gross interest rates obeys

 $$
     R_t := 1 + r_t = c_r \exp(z_t) + \exp(\mu_r + \sigma_r \xi_t)
 $$

-and
+while

 $$
     y_t = c_y \exp(z_t) + \exp(\mu_y + \sigma_y \zeta_t)
 $$

-Here $\{ (\epsilon_t, \xi_t, \zeta_t) \}$ is IID and standard normal in $\mathbb R^3$.
+The tuple $\{ (\epsilon_t, \xi_t, \zeta_t) \}$ of idiosyncratic shocks is IID and standard normal in $\mathbb R^3$.

-The value of $c_r$ should be close to zero, since rates of return on assets do not exhibit large trends.
+(Each household receives their own idiosyncratic shocks.)

-When we simulate a population of households, we will assume all shocks are idiosyncratic (i.e.,  specific to individual households and independent across them).
+We will set $c_r$ close to zero, since rates of return on assets do not exhibit large trends.

 Regarding the savings function $s$, our default model will be